violetwhitney/Smorgasbord/src/content/modules/16-ambient-computing-network-architecture/157-network-architecture/157-network-architecture.md

 ![temp](images/network-architecture-5.jpeg)

-Concept from cybernetics about measurement and feedback.

-Take a stance that we should see buildings as ongoing living systems to be designed and changed.
-How should standards continually adapt?
-Architects have this long problem - when they design buildings they have to wait decades before they understand how it all pans out - so they use models to predict how a building or neighborhood will behave
-But you can’t really program and deploy changes to smart home products so quickly - you need to have immense programming experience to build something like an Amazon Echo
-Arduinos however are much easier to program - they are much easier to understand and program Finally microservices like IFTTT allow you to program and prototype applications in human readable language

-Whats interesting about this to me is that Individuals can deploy and test changes that will immediately influence their behavior

-Where it once required a monolithic application to program something Now with “End User Programming” you can just prototype something on the fly with a short sentence that is strung together to longer programs
-This can fundamentally change who has agency.

 #### Make a Recipe on IFTTT
 1. Sign in to IFTTT or create a new account.
 2. Select the `Get more` button in the upper right hand corner.